Generic Name: hydroxyurea (hye DROX ee yoo REE a)

 Using Siklos may increase your risk of developing skin cancer.
 Avoid exposure to sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Do not receive a "live" vaccine while using Siklos, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.